Configuration

 • image (str): optional, key in images containing the path of an image to bootstrap onto the target

-• script (str): run built-in script with uuu -b, called with image as arg0
+• script (str): optional, run built-in script with uuu -b, called with image as arg0

 USBStorageDriver